uio-carpentry/organisational/meetings/250825_board_meeting.md

 ## Approval by the board:
 >[!Important]
->Please approve the minutes by writing your initials here:
+>Please approve the minutes by writing your initials here: AVPL
 >